Sonic Adventure: Retrospective assessments

+Influence

 Many of Sonic Adventure's designs and concepts were reused in later Sonic games.
 The direction, basic gameplay, and Uekawa's modernized character designs became series staples.
 The first level in the 2006 Sonic the Hedgehog reboot heavily references Sonic Adventure's Emerald Coast stage.
 To celebrate the Sonic series's 20th anniversary in 2011, Sega released Sonic Generations, which reused aspects from past games in the franchise.
-The Xbox 360, PlayStation 3, and Windows versions contain reimagined versions of the Speed Highway level and the Perfect Chaos boss fight, and the Nintendo 3DS version contains a remake of Emerald Coast.
+The PlayStation 3, Xbox 360, and Windows versions contain reimagined versions of the Speed Highway level and the Perfect Chaos boss fight, and the Nintendo 3DS version contains a remake of Emerald Coast.

 Several characters that first appeared in Sonic Adventure appeared in later games.
 As well as appearing in Sonic Generations, Chaos is an antagonist in the 2017 entry Sonic Forces; it and Gamma are playable characters in the 2004 fighting game Sonic Battle; and a recreation of its boss fight appears in Mario & Sonic at the Olympic Winter Games.
 The Chao creatures also feature predominantly in later games.
 One of the characters introduced in Adventure, Big the Cat, became infamous for his negative reception.
 Game Informer considered his gameplay painful and boring, while Destructoid decried his portrayal as a "mentally handicapped imbecile" and his voice actor's incoherent performance.
 Big is widely considered by video game journalists the worst character in the Sonic franchise, and was named one of the worst game characters in a poll conducted by 1UP.com.

-On October 4, 1999, Sega announced that a sequel to Sonic Adventure was in development.
-Sonic Adventure 2 made its debut at E3 2000 and was released in June 2001.
-The sequel was designed to be more action-oriented than the slower-paced, story-centric Adventure and to give all the characters equal playtime.
-Like its predecessor, Sonic Adventure 2 received positive reviews.
 A concept for Sonic Adventure 3 was reworked into the 2008 game Sonic Unleashed.
 In 2017, Iizuka stated there were no plans for a third Sonic Adventure game, saying it would not advance the series's design.
 He did not rule out the idea, saying "If we can get the gameplay to evolve and get to a place where Adventure 3 makes sense, then you might see an Adventure 3 come out".
-In December 2018, Iizuka expressed interest in remaking Sonic Adventure.
+In 2018, Iizuka expressed interest in remaking Sonic Adventure, but had ruled out the prospect by 2025.
+He said that bringing Adventure to modern standards would take the same effort as developing a new game, which he preferred.

-The plot of Sonic Adventure was adapted in the second season of the 2003 Sonic the Hedgehog anime series Sonic X. American licensing corporation 4Kids Entertainment hired a new voice cast for the English-language dub but the Japanese cast from the games reprised their roles in the original version of the show.
-Archie Comics also adapted the game in its Sonic the Hedgehog comic book series.
-The comic offered an explanation for the altered character designs and established that Station Square was hidden beneath Sonic's planet, Mobius.
+Sonic Adventure was adapted in the second season of the 2003 Sonic the Hedgehog anime series Sonic X. The Japanese voice cast from the game reprised their roles, but the American licensing corporation 4Kids Entertainment hired a new cast for the English-language dub.
+The American publisher Archie Comics adapted Adventure in its Sonic the Hedgehog comic book series, which accounted for the altered character designs and established that Station Square was hidden beneath Sonic's planet, Mobius.
+An Adventure adaptation was the last original story published in the British publisher Fleetway's Sonic the Comic before its cancellation.